10 Things to Check Before Donating to a Charity

 Make sure they aren’t on ScamwatchCheck if the charity, cause or organisation is a scam.
 Visit Scamwatch.

-Check the ‘Naughty List’See if the charity has received a penalty or been deregistered for failing to conform to Australian regulations.
+Check the Charity’s ACNC History page to see if they have any enforcement actions made against them.See if the charity has received a penalty or been deregistered for failing to conform to Australian regulations.
+Enforcement action refers to the exercise of powers under the ACNC Act.

 For international donations check the ACFIDIf you’re making a donation to help programs overseas and the main office is based in Australia, check that the charity is a member of the Australian Council for International Development (ACFID) and a signatory to its Code of Conduct.
 Giving Guide notes when a charity delivers benefits overseas, in which country or countries, and the amount of grants and donations marked for use outside of Australia.